 When police seize contraband from a suspect, it is likely destroyed or kept indefinitely by police.
 Items that are contraband will not be returned to you.
 While not exactly contraband, items like alcoholic beverages, ammunition, flammable items, and other consumable items will not be returned to you.

-What Happens When Police Book Me and Seize My Property?
+What Happens When Police in Utah Book Me and Seize My Property?

 Once you are arrested and taken into custody, an inventory of your items is completed.
 Items which are typically taken for inventory include things like money, jewelry, wallets/purses, cellphones, and other similar items.
 These items can be searched and taken without a warrant under the theory that a list of your items is required to ensure that they get all of your stuff back to you.
 This also ensures officer safety by making sure your bag doesn’t have a bomb in it or anything to that effect.
 Anything seized this way could legally be used as evidence against you.